 Learning covenant for the first eight weeks—Master of Divinity

-Learning covenant for the first eight weeks—Master of Church Ministries (Christian Education)
+Learning covenant for the first eight weeks—Master of Arts in Ministry (Christian Education)

-Learning covenant for the first eight weeks—Master of Church Ministries (Urban Ministry)
+Learning covenant for the first eight weeks—Master of Arts in Ministry (Urban Ministry)

 Full List of Course Competencies—Master of Divinity

-Full List of Course Competencies—Master of Church Ministries (Christian Education)
+Full List of Course Competencies—Master of Arts in Ministry (Christian Education)

-Full List of Course Competencies—Master of Church Ministries (Urban Ministry)
+Full List of Course Competencies—Master of Arts in Ministry (Urban Ministry)